fxp-jim/HorizonDocs/Horizon User Guide/II. Getting Started/D. Resetting Your Password.md

 ### Reset your Horizon password
 ______________________________
 **To reset your password if you're not logged in to Horizon:**

-Here's a more concise version of the steps:

 1. [Launch Horizon file.](A.%20Launching%20Horizon%20File.md)